BARBARA CHANDLER is a best-selling photographer. Her handmade cards – each with a genuine photographic print – have sold in thousands.

 "Welcome to my website, and thank you for your visit.
 It's great to have this chance to share my work with you.

 I live in West London, with my husband Ben.
 I have two daughters, two step-daughters, and ten grandchildren.
-The oldest is 21, and the youngest are four (as at 2012).
-I have been taking photographs for over 25 years, and exhibiting them for over 20.
+The oldest is 22, and the youngest are five (as at 2014).
+I have been taking photographs for over 30 years, and exhibiting them for over 25.
 Many of my photographs have been taken in England, particularly in London where I live.
 Many more have been taken in Poland – notably in Warsaw, Krakow and Sopot.
 I have also taken photographs extensively in Italy, Russia, France and Finland.

 I am completely self-taught.
 Actually, that is not strictly true, as I have learned so much from other photographers, and from film processors, printers, and Chiswick Cameras in Acton Lane, London, W4. (www.chiswickcameras.co.uk)

 They have sold me every camera I have ever owned.
 I started on a manual Pentax K1000, and then progressed through the Cannon EOS series of SLRs.
 Around three years ago, they persuaded me to go digital, but still within the Canon system.